Sleatbank Carbon and Biodiversity Project

 Project Information:

-The Sleatbank Carbon and Biodiversity Project is a plantation forestry project located at the historic "Sleatbank" property in Yulecart, approximately 12 kilometres west of the major regional centre of Hamilton in Victoria.
-Registered in July 2024, the project covers roughly 408 hectares of land in the Shire of Southern Grampians.
+Sleatbank Carbon and Biodiversity Project is a plantation forestry project located at the historic "Sleatbank" property in Yulecart, approximately 12km west of Hamilton in Victoria's Western District.
+It was registered in July 2024 and covers a project area of 408.24 hectares.